Development

 Business and Entrepreneurship

-When completing my portfolio last year, I set out to strengthen my knowledge and skills within the Business and Entrepreneurship expertise area, as I considered it crucial for bringing your products to the people that need them.
-At the time, I felt confident in designing meaningful products, but less so in understanding how they could realistically reach users in the world.
+When completing my previous portfolio, I actively set out to strengthen my skills within the Business and Entrepreneurship expertise area, as I saw it as essential for ensuring that meaningful designs actually reach the people who need them.
+At that time, I felt confident in designing impactful concepts, but less confident in understanding how these ideas could realistically be brought to market.